tikv/rfcs/text/0108-reduce-traffic-resolved-ts.md

 ### Inactive Regions

 Here we list the active regions without writing to inactive regions.
 In the future, TiKV will deprecate hibernated regions and merge small regions into dynamic ones.
-If this happens, inactive regions will not be a problem.
+If this happens, the traffic produced inactive regions will not be a problem.
 However, for users who do not use dynamic regions, this optimization is still required.

 To save traffic, we can push the safe timestamps of inactive regions together without sending the region information list.
 The `ts` field in `CheckLeaderRequest` is only used to build the relationship between the request and response, although it's fetched from PD.
 Ideally, we can push the safe timestamps of inactive regions using this `ts` value.
 Additionally, we can remove inactive regions from `CheckLeaderRequest.regions`.
 Modify `CheckLeaderRequest` as follows.